-Automotive Service Technology (AST) A is a one-credit course that provides students with service knowledge and skills regarding safety, engine repair, automatic transmission, and manual drive trains.
-Upon successful completion of the course, students are able to diagnose and repair engine performance related systems.
-This course incorporates all personal and environmental safety practices associated with clothing, eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.
-Prerequisite: Maintenance and Light Repair D with a grade of 60 % or better.
+This one-credit course is designed to equip students with service knowledge and skills regarding diagnosis and repair of automotive brake, steering, and suspension systems.
+This course incorporates standards that address personal and environmental safety practices associated with clothing, eye protection, hand tools, power equipment, ventilation, and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.

+Prerequisite: Automotive Engine Repair and Performance I with a grade of 60 % or better.

-20104G1006- Automotive Service Technology B (Auto 6)
+20104G1016- Automotive Electrical Components II (Auto 6)